Ramav245/TwitterBot/README.md

 # TwitterBot

-I created a twitter bot to post tweets.
-The bot also picks a random follower to message.
+I created a twitter bot that picks a random follower and sends them a direct message.
-The code that picks a random follower was found on the internet.